bradbase/xlcalculator/README.rst

 xlcalculator is a Python library that reads MS Excel files and, to the extent of supported functions, can translate the Excel functions into Python code and subsequently evaluate the generated Python code.
+Essentially doing the Excel calculations without the need for Excel.

 xlcalculator is a modernization of the
 `koala2 <https://github.com/vallettea/koala>`_ library.